A+

 Cost Of Living Quick Facts

-• The cost of living in Grovetown is equal to the Georgia average
+• The cost of living in Grovetown is 2% higher than the Georgia average

 • Georgia general sales tax is 22% lower than the national average